 Recently I saw a plant stand on Pinterest that I thought looked sharp.
 There were angled side arms and places for three small flower pots.
 I had purchased some white wood a few months back to make bird houses but had held off building any since nesting season was a few months away.
-The design I came up with is dissimilar to the one mentioned and also provided a re-purposed food grade bucket for additional plants or vegetables.
+The design I came up with is dissimilar to the one mentioned and also provided a re-purposed food grade bucket for

 These are the plant stands I have finished so far.
 It is too early in this part of the country to add the potted flowers, though I may purchase just a few so I can take some photos of what the stands will look like when placed.

 The bird house was made with new wood.
 The posts are either a used piece of 2 by 4 , or a sturdy tree branch I got out of my parent's woods.
 The buckets are from part of a collection used to harvest potatoes by members and volunteers of Southerntierantiquetractor ( .com/ if you want to see what the NON profit group does).
 There were more than enough buckets for the plant stand project, and my starting a container garden behind the garage ( but that will be another post hopefully).

 This shows the two types of posts used in the project.
 The wood in the previous photo is for the bird house,and the top and bottom of the post.
 2/ 1'' by 6'' by 12'' for front and back.
 2/ 1'' by 4'' by 11'' for the sides.
 1/ 1'' by 4'' by18'' for the floor.
 1/ 1/2'' by3 1/2'' by12'' pallet wood piece, and 1/ 1/2'' by 3 1/2'' 9'' piece.
 1 /1 by 6 by 7'' piece.
 If you don't have pallet wood to work with simply use the 1'' by 4'' wood and those same lengths.
 You will also need some gravel or rocks for a base support.
 I used creek gravel.